 As I mentioned earlier, Intermittent Fasting is not a diet or a magic pill.
 It’s a lifestyle change and a different eating pattern.
 First change you’ll notice is that you have more energy and less brain fog.
 Within a few weeks you should notice some weight loss and reduction in abdominal circumference.
 People who monitor their blood pressure and blood sugar should see an improvement.
 For most people snacking is reduced and people tend to avoid empty calories like chips/cookies etc. which are not filling.

 How is it different to the fasting in Ramzan?

 During our rozas (religious fasts), we do not eat or drink.
 During Intermittent Fasting you are allowed to drink water, zero calorie herbal teas or black coffee, or with very little amount of milk (<50 calories once in the fasting window).
 Also, we have to be mindful when eating during the eating window to avoid processed carbs and high sugar, and eat more protein, low glycemic index carbs and healthy fats, especially if you are doing this to lose weight or improve diabetes.

 During IF there are no restrictions on any food group during eating window but it’s better to avoid processed carbs, white carbs and high sugar for a healthy eating pattern.

 Foods to eat during IF

-Since you know that your body will not get any food for 12-16hrs, try to eat more nutritious and filling foods during the eating window like Lean protein (Chicken, Fish, Turkey), Beans, legumes, and Tofu (for vegetarians), healthy grains like oats, quinoa and farro.
-Also, fats keep you full longer so avocados will become your best friend! nuts and olive oil.
+Since you know that your body will not get any food for 12-16 hrs, try to eat more nutritious and filling foods during the eating window like lean protein (Chicken, Fish, Turkey), beans, legumes, and Tofu (for vegetarians), healthy grains like oats, quinoa and farro.
+Also, fats keep you full longer so avocados will become your best friend!
+Nuts and olive oil are encouraged.

 Recommended foods to start and end the fast